-Charcoal, gas, and electric grills are prohibited from being used or stored in residence halls and apartments.
+Charcoal, gas, and electric grills are prohibited from being used or stored in of the residence halls and apartments or within any of the surrounding areas.
 George Foreman Grills are also prohibited in the residence halls, but may be used and stored in the Village Apartments.

 Community grills are located in the following areas:

 1. Adjacent to Building 4 in the Village Apartments